-In SSPGS, the process of recruiting includes identifying and encouraging talented personnel who exhibit the core competencies-skills, knowledge, and abilities-required of a supporting services employee.
-Any individual interested in understanding the core competencies of a position can review the job descriptions available on the MCPS website.
+In SSPGS, the process of recruiting includes identifying and encouraging talented personnel who exhibit the core competencies-skills, knowledge, and abilities required of a supporting services employee.
+Any individual interested in understanding the core competencies of a position can review the job descriptions available on the Montgomery County Public Schools (MCPS) website.
 Current employees can learn about the position requirements and expectations by reviewing the MCPS and other appropriate websites, various journals and newspapers, and/or appropriate in-house publications.

-OHRD seeks highly qualified internal and external candidates from diverse backgrounds.
+The Office of Human Resources and Development (OHRD) seeks highly qualified internal and external candidates from diverse backgrounds.
 Pathways to internal opportunities are provided through the professional development opportunities in SSPGS.
 External recruitment offers the possibility for hiring experienced candidates to work for MCPS.
 Avenues for recruitment include local community outreach, universities, other school systems, personal contacts, employee referrals, professional conferences, national publications, and other methods for soliciting interest at local, regional, state, and national levels.